manifoldreality/DaveMcCaul-TechWritingPortfolio/add-interactive-content-to-documentation/Dance-Chives-diagram.md

-Use Case for Dance Chives website: how dance competition metadata is entered by users and published by administrators
+## Use Case for Dance Chives website

+**Explain how dance competition metadata is entered by users and published by administrators**

-(*as no formal documentation exists, this was compiled from messageboards*)
+(_NOTE: as no formal documentation exists, this was compiled from Discord messageboards_)

 1. Identify Actors and Participants:

 * Base User (Dancer, Spectator, Organizer, etc)

 * Administrator (has “edit” permission for website)

 2. Define Use Cases:
 * Base User submits dance competition info
 * Admin User reviews/publishes entry